 KICKPLATES

-Unless specified otherwise, kickplates for exterior doors shall be of 16 gage stainless steel, beveled on four edges; kickplates for interior doors shall be 0.125-inch thick Panelyte (Note to Designer – Provide 2 manufacturers), Or Approved Equal, color selected by the Engineer.
+Unless specified otherwise, kickplates for exterior doors shall be of 16 gage stainless steel, beveled on four edges; kickplates for interior doors shall be 0.125-inch thick Panelyte [Note to Designer – Provide 2 manufacturers], or approved Equal, color selected by the Engineer.

 Generally, kickplates shall be ten inches high, with a length equal to the width of the door leaf, less clearance for stops unless otherwise noted or specified on the drawings.